purpleidea/flabbergast/flabbergast-manual.md

 This will compose `a_ifier` and `b_ifier` into `ab_ifier`.

+### The Up-Down Problem
+Many rendering problems have this conflicting nature: containers have a limit on size, but also need their sized to be determined by their contents.
+This leads to a kind of dynamic system where the tree of nested boxes needs to be traversed multiple times to determine the optimal layout.
+Examples of this include hierarchical layout of widgets in a GUI (_e.g._, Gtk+ has its collection of size allocation methods) and text layout in document (_e.g._, line breaking and spacing in LaTeX).

+Flabbergast can't actually make the problem easier to solve, but it can make it easier to define.
+In procedural and functional languages, the state information from each step of the rendering process must be explicitly managed.
+Flabbergast can use lookup to automatically unwind the dependency order of the operations given the hierarchy of widgets.
+If circular evaluation occurs, then the problem is specified in a way that could only work with iterative refinement.

+Consider something like:

+    text_box : Template {
+        text ?:
+        width ?:
+        height ?:
+        # Explicitly define our minimums to be passed up.
+        min_width : 5  min_height : 1
+        preferred_width : 10
+				# Here, our preferred height (which we pass up) is defined in terms of
+				# our width, which is passed down.
+This might result in circular
+				# evaluation depending on the implementation of our container.
+				preferred_height : Length text * 1.5 / width
+        value : # Render output using width and height }
+    fancy_border : Template {
+        child ?:
+        width ?:
+        height ?:
+				# We enforce what our parent forced on us onto our child widget.
+(Down)
+				exp_child : child {
+            width : Lookup width In Container - 1
+            height : Lookup height In Container - 1
+        }
+        # We set our “up” values based on our child.
+        min_width : exp_child.min_width + 1
+        min_height : exp_child.min_height + 1
+        preferred_width : exp_child.preferred_width + 1
+        preferred_height : exp_child.preferred_height + 1
+				value : # Render output using width, height, and exp_child.value }
+    vertical_box : Template {
+        children ?:
+        width ?:
+        height ?:
+        child_height : height / (For c : children Reduce acc + 1 With acc : 0)
+        exp_children : For c : children Select c { width -:  height : Lookup child_height In Container }
+        min_width : For c : exp_children Reduce c.min_width + acc With acc : 0
+        min_height : For c : exp_children Reduce c.min_height + acc With acc : 0
+        preferred_width : For c : exp_children Reduce c.preferred_width + acc With acc : 0
+        preferred_height : For c : exp_children Reduce c.preferred_height + acc With acc : 0
+        value : # Render output using exp_children's values
+    }

+The most interesting part of this example is `text_box.preferred_height`.
+It might result in circular evaluation.
+It also might not.
+The determining factors will be how the containers are implemented and the preferred dimensions of its siblings.
+This is somewhat metastable: If a text box is placed inside a vertical box (or inside a fancy border placed in a vertical box) the answer will be stably produced.
+In a horizontal box (not shown), it would almost certainly be disastrous circular evaluation.
+However, there are situations where it might still work depending on the exact properties of the container's layout algorithm.

+The fact that the behaviour is not universally consistent is both good and bad.
+In the abstract, the problem is framed this way and it makes sense: the optimal layout might not exist depending on the desired composition and the solution would be to insert extra nodes into the rendering tree to capture the intended output (_e.g._, LaTeX's `minipage` environment).
+However, circular evaluation is not the most helpful error.
+To achieve this in a traditional language would be much more complicated; the would have to be many passes and widgets would need a way to defer their decision until the next pass.
+Adding a new widget which requires extra information or passes would involve invasive changes to the render (see [the expression problem](http://en.wikipedia.org/wiki/Expression_problem)).
+The Flabbergast interpreter is essentially dynamically determining the order in which to do the passes from the implied dependencies.

 ## The Standard Library
 Because Flabbergast is meant to render data, it has a rather lean standard library.
 Most languages have the following major elements in their standard libraries: